-Thank you for affording the Queens Civic Congress the opportunity to comment on the City's Preliminary Expense and Capital Budget.
+Thank you for affording the Oueens Civic Congress the opportunity to comment on the City's Preliminary Expense and Capital Budget.
 As an umbrella group of 100 civic organizations, our membership represents almost every community in the borough.
-The Queens Civic Congress finds cuts to core programs and services; the preliminary budget hits libraries, seniors, youth, Parks - including our zoo, and CUNY unacceptable.
-City Hall claims no responsibility to include these core programs and services the Council added during past budget negotiations, yet suggests the program face no risk; it remains grossly irresponsible of Mayors past and present to fail to baseline programs that provide essential services.
+The Queens Civic Congress finds unacceptable the preliminary budget cuts to core programs and services such as libraries, seniors, youth, and CUNY.
+City Hall claims no responsibility to include these core programs and services the Council added during past budget negotiations, yet suggests the program face no risk; it remains grossly irresponsible of Mayors past and present to fail to baseline these programs that provide essential services.
 We also find troubling City Hall's failure to maximize revenues and strategically address the City's structural deficit.
-Last year we outlined revenue opportunities, including at least \$2 billion through real estate and personal income tax reforms.
-We ought not to need to outline these missed opportunities next year.
+Two years ago we outlined revenue opportunities, including at least \$2 billion through real estate and personal income tax reforms; both numbers appear rather conservative today.
+We ought not need to outline these missed opportunities in testimony next year.

-At the outset, empower borough presidents to carry out their charter functions.
+We remain concerned about an ongoing failure to adequately fund the offices of the borough presidents to carry out their charter functions.
 City Charter Chapter 4, particularly section 82, requires borough presidents to monitor service delivery, review all capital projects in the borough, advise the mayor on the formulation of the Preliminary and Executive Budgets, provide technical assistance to community boards, and identify the borough's strategic needs.
 Eight years of static budgets and cuts in 2002 and 2003 severely restrict their performance of these duties envisioned by 1989's City Charter reforms and the voters who overwhelmingly approved them.
 In addition, programs financed by the Office of the Borough President, including for our youth and seniors, must continue and not face attacks merely because the funding gets allocated through our borough chief executive.

-Queens Civic Congress testimony on the City's Preliminary Budget, February 5, 2004, page two of four
+- next page, please -Queens Civic Congress testimony on the City's Preliminary Budget, February 8, 2005, page two of four

-Queens civics' top concern remains Education.
-The Queens Civic Congress recommends overall education funding at a level to ensure that our children receive the best education possible.
+Queens civics' top concern remains Education; we recommend overall education funding at a level to ensure that our children receive the best education possible.
 All analyses of educational outcomes show good results with smaller classes and the addition of programs in music, sports and the arts.
 We must press the Governor and State Legislature to provide the funds required by the Campaign for Fiscal Equity decision.

 When Mayors cut services for seniors and kids, schools, libraries, parks, cultural programs and housing and neighborhood preservation initiatives, they know exactly what they are doing.
 This diverts the City Council away from looking throughout City government and mayoral agencies to identify less worthy programs or services that cry out for more efficient delivery.
 When City Hall releases a budget with fewer funds for those programs, it often initiates program or service cuts in the current budget year.
 As a result, even if the adopted budget restores cuts in the Mayor's Preliminary budget, the public experiences gaps in services.
+This must be averted and pressure placed on City Hall to restore these programs in services in the Executive Budget released this Spring.